 The Seville Fair is also known as the Feria de Abril and it’s the most colorful festival of all Spain.
-In fact, the participants’ costumes, the horses and the exhibition of carriages combined with the regional extravagance remain the symbols of the largest fair of Andalucia.
+In fact, the participants’ costumes, the horses and the exhibition of carriages combined with the regional extravagance remain the symbols of the largest fair of Andalucía.

 It’s also one of the best opportunities to see the traditional dresses generally associated to Spanish culture.
 Many men and a large majority of women wear what’s called a traje de gitana, the Andalusian typical dress.
 And it’s the only time of the year they do so.

-What Is The Seville Fair?
+What is the Seville Fair?

-The fair officially lasts for six days, starting at midnight on Monday when the alumbrado (the lighting inauguration) and the Pescaito (a dinner only for the casetas‘ members in which they celebrate the beginning of the Feria) take place.
+The fair officially lasts for six days, starting at midnight on Sunday when the alumbrado (the lighting inauguration) and el Pescaíto (a dinner only for the casetas‘ members in which they celebrate the beginning of the Feria) take place.

 The fiesta (party) is basically divided into two parts: